Pasquale Leonardi Cattolica: Scientific and naval career

 He dedicated himself to the nautical sciences and in particular to hydrography, navigation and nautical astronomy, being a frequent visitor to the Astronomical Observatory of Capodimonte.
 He was promoted to second lieutenant in 1876 and lieutenant in 1883, meanwhile becoming a freelance lecturer in astronomy at the University of Naples.
 He also taught at the Italian Naval Academy in Leghorn (Livorno).

 In 1897 he was appointed director of the Hydrographic Office of Genoa.
 As such he directed numerous scientific expeditions on the gunboat Scilla.
-Scilla undertook hydrgraphic survey work along the Adriatic coast, as well as making a study of the ocean currents along the coast of Apulia.
+Scilla undertook hydrographic survey work along the Adriatic coast, as well as making a study of the ocean currents along the coast of Apulia.
 In 1899 the Hydrographic Office was upgraded and renamed the Hydrographic Institute of the Regia Marina.
 Under Cattolica's direction it took on the task of preparing nautical charts, books, and instruments for navigation, compiling and publishing hydrographic records.
 In 1900 he also began to publish the first Annali Idrografici for general use by both the navy and the merchant marine.

 In addition to the publications of the institute, Cattolica published a number of technical and scientific works, and was awarded the teaching position in astronomy at the University of Genoa.
 His work was widely recognized and he became a corresponding member of the Accademia dei Lincei and of the Accademia Pontaniana.

 As had a similarly impressive active service career, commanding the battleship for two years.
 He was promoted to rear admiral in 1907 and vice admiral in 1911.
 He served as a member of the Superior Council of the Navy and was appointed commander of a naval division in the Mediterranean, a position which he was unable to carry out because on 2 April 1910 he was appointed senator of the Kingdom of Italy.